 Yes.
 There are things families and individuals can do to increase the likelihood that treatment will result in sustained recovery from addiction.

-different options in treatment.
+There are different options in treatment.
 Don’t just choose the one that is closest or least expensive unless it provides the treatment options needed for recovery.

-with the treatment process and stay in the program for the recommended length of time.
+Be patient with the treatment process and stay in the program for the recommended length of time.
 Even if it is difficult or does not seem to be working, time and persistence will help to improve the outcome.

-and active in treatment therapies.
+Be active in treatment therapies.
 Simply sitting in a room with a substance abuse treatment professional is not enough to create change.
 Though guidance is provided, it is important for the individual to do the work, apply the treatment, do any assigned homework, speak up, and take part in therapies as much as possible.